Wednesday, September 12, 2018

 Collection in salesforce

-Collections in apex can be lists, sets, or maps.
-There is no limit on the number of items a collection can hold.
-However, there is a general limit on heap size.
+In Apex, collections can be of three types: Lists, Sets, and Maps.
+While there is no specific limit on the number of items a collection can hold, there is a general limit on heap size.

 List: